Annual Report on the administration of the Privacy Act 2023-2024

 The coaching required that ATIP employees be available to assist OPIs and/or LOs through the ongoing electronic process review by providing step by step training on how to respond to an ATIP and/or preparing an OPI’s response when sending a package of relevant records.
 The ATIP employees assisted the OPIs with formulating their recommendations by using the KOFAX Power PDF (Nuance) software.
 This training gave the OPIs and LOs the knowledge and skills to respond to ATIP requests and to process the requests efficiently and effectively.

-Policies, Guidelines and Procedures
+Policies, guidelines and procedures

 The ATIP Division continued its efforts to improve and update its processes and guidelines for processing ATIP requests to enable Agency employees, particularly the ATIP LOs and OPIs.
 These continued efforts have proven to be beneficial in assisting employees to better understand their responsibilities and the importance of their role in the processing (searching and retrieving) of records under the PA.
 This support maximized the efficiency in processing requests and enabled requesters to receive the requested information in a timely manner.